-Our students are allowed three electives from the Master of Library and Information Science program, and we have a pre-approved list that is always approved by the Program Advisory Committee. – Patricia Franks
+Our students are allowed electives from the Master of Library and Information Science program, and those electives are approved by the Program Advisory Committee. – Patricia Franks

 MARA Program Advisory Committee